 A Traumatic Brain Injury, often referred to as a TBI, is a very common type of injury after a motorcycle accident.
 Brain injuries can happen when the skull slams into a hard surface like the pavement or someone else’s car; even if the bones of the skull don’t fracture, the delicate tissues of the brain can get jostled around inside, causing a concussion or a more serious condition like bleeding inside the skull that can cause permanent brain damage or death if left untreated.

-Brain injuries can also be caused by your head whipping back and forth rapidly on your neck (cause your brain to “slosh” inside your skull and slam against the hard bone) or by nearby blast waves.
+Brain injuries can also be caused by your head whipping back and forth rapidly on your neck (causing your brain to “slosh” inside your skull and slam against the hard bone) or by nearby blast waves.

 Some brain injuries are diagnosed quickly in the emergency room.
 Others are harder for doctors to recognize; you may only notice that you have a concussion when you feel dizzy, confused, or have a hard time remembering things in the days or weeks after your accident.
 Brain injuries aren’t something you should try to diagnose or treat yourself.
 Always go to a doctor as soon as possible if you suspect that you have a brain injury.